awsdocs/amazon-connect-admin-guide/doc_source/transfer-to-queue.md

-# Contact block: Transfer to queue<a name="transfer-to-queue"></a>
+# Flow block: Transfer to queue<a name="transfer-to-queue"></a>

 ## Description<a name="transfer-to-queue-description"></a>
-+ In most types of contact flows, this block ends the current contact flow and places the customer in a queue\.
++ In most types of flows, this block ends the current flow and places the customer in a queue\.
 + When used in a Customer Queue flow, however, this block transfers a contact already in a queue to another queue\.
 + When used in a callback scenario, Amazon Connect calls the agent first\.
 After the agent accepts the call in the CCP, Amazon Connect calls the customer\.